 Answer: As mentioned above, the IRS is generally basing eligibility for the credit and advance payments, and calculating the amount of the advance payment, based on previously filed tax returns.
 It first looks at your 2020 return.
 If you haven't filed a 2020 return, the IRS looks at your 2019 return.
 The IRS assumes that the number of children and the income that you reported on your 2020 (or 2019) return are the same for 2021.
 It accounts for the passage of time only for determining the age of the children.

 The IRS has developed a Child Tax Credit Update Portal.
-Right now, the tool's features are limited to checking whether you are automatically enrolled for advance payments, opting out of the advance payments, updating your bank account information and notifying the IRS of an address change.
-But when it is fully up and running sometime later this summer or fall, you will be able to go online and update your income, marital status and the number of qualifying children.
+Right now, the tool's features are limited to checking whether you are automatically enrolled for advance payments, opting out of the advance payments, updating your bank account information, notifying the IRS of an address change and updating your income.
+Later this year, you will also be able to go online and update your marital status and the number of qualifying children.
 You will also be able to view your payments.
-So, if your circumstances changed in 2021, and you believe those changes could affect the amount of your child credit for 2021, go onto that portal once it is fully functional and update it for the correct information.
+If your income changed in 2021, and you believe that change could affect the amount of your child credit for 2021, go onto that portal and update it for the correct information.

-The IRS is also sending two rounds of letters to families that it believes may be eligible for monthly child credit payments based on 2019 or 2020 tax return data.
-The first round is generally for informational purposes.
-The second round of letters will list the family's estimated monthly payment amount.
+The IRS sent two rounds of letters to families that it believes may be eligible for monthly child credit payments based on 2019 or 2020 tax return data.
+The first round was generally for informational purposes.
+The second round of letters listed the family's estimated monthly payment amount.
 You can also check your eligibility status for advance payments on the IRS's Child Tax Credit Update Portal.

 Verifying Eligibility for Advance Payments